xwmx/bindle/Readme.markdown

 `dots` includes several other commands for performing operations on files and inspecting the current state of the repository.
-All commands can be viewed by running `dots tasks` and you can use `dots help command-name` to view the help for each command.
+All commands can be viewed by running `dots commands` and you can use `dots help command-name` to view the help for each command.